-8.0 INDEMNIFICATION
+8.00 INDEMNIFICATION

-8.1 Third Party and Derivative Actions
+8.01 Third Party and Derivative Actions

-The Association shall indemnify and save harmless any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative investigative (including an action by or in right of the Association), by reason of the fact that he is or was a Director, Officer, fiduciary, employee or agent of the Association, or is or was serving at the request of the Association as a Director, Officer, fiduciary, employee or agent of another corporation, firm, partnership, joint venture, trust or other enterprise, against expenses (including legal fees on a solicitor and his own client full indemnity basis), judgments, fines and amounts paid or necessarily incurred, in settlement or otherwise, by him in connection with such action, suit or proceeding, provided that such person meets the applicable standard of conduct, as set forth in By-Law 8.02, and does not fall under any of the instances set forth in By-Law 8.03 for which indemnification is prohibited.
+The Association shall indemnify and save harmless any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative (including an action by or in right of the Association), by reason of the fact that he is or was a Director, Officer, fiduciary, member of a committee of or appointed by the Executive, employee or agent of the Association, or is or was serving at the request of the Association or the Executive as a Director, Officer, member of a committee of the board of directors, fiduciary, employee or agent of another corporation, firm, partnership, joint venture, trust or other enterprise, against expenses (including legal fees on a solicitor and his own client full indemnity basis), judgments, fines and amounts paid or necessarily incurred, in settlement or otherwise, by him in connection with such action, suit or proceeding, provided that such person meets the applicable standard of conduct, as set forth in By-Law 8.02, and does not fall under any of the instances set forth in By-Law 8.03 for which indemnification is prohibited.
 Such indemnification shall not be deemed exclusive of any other rights to which the Director, Officer, agent, fiduciary, employee or other person serving at the Association's request is entitled to by law or under any agreement or otherwise.

-8.2 Standards of Conduct
+8.02 Standards of Conduct

-Except as provided in By-Law 8.03 below, the Association shall indemnify and save harmless any person listed in By-Law 8.01 above if (i) such person conducted himself honestly in good faith and exercised the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances, (ii) such person reasonably believed (A) in the case of a Director acting in his official capacity, that his conduct was in the best interests of the Association, or (B) in all other cases, that such person's conduct was at least not opposed to the best interests of the Association, and (iii) in the case of any criminal proceeding, such person had no reasonable cause to believe his conduct was unlawful.
+Except as provided in By-Law 8.03 below, the Association shall indemnify and save harmless any person listed in By-Law 8.01 above if

+- (i) such person conducted himself honestly in good faith and exercised the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances, - (ii) such person reasonably believed - (a) in the case of a Director acting in his official capacity, that his conduct was in the best interests of the Association, or - (b) in all other cases, that such person's conduct was at least not opposed to the best interests of the Association, and - (iii) in the case of any criminal proceeding, such person had no reasonable cause to believe his conduct was unlawful.
 For purposes of determining the applicable standard of conduct under this By-Law 8.02, any person acting in his official capacity who is also a Director of the Association shall be held to the standard of conduct set forth in subsection (ii)(A), even if such party is sued solely in a capacity other than as such Director.

-8.3 Indemnification Prohibited
+8.03 Indemnification Prohibited